SublimeText/LaTeXTools/README.markdown

 There is also support for project files; this is to be documented.

+**TeX engine selection** is supported, but *only* if you are running TeXlive (any platform).
+Sorry, MiKTeX support is not there yet.
+If the first line of the current file consists of the text `%!TEX program = <program>`, where `program` is `pdflatex`, `lualatex` or `xelatex`, the corresponding engine is selected.
+If no such directive is specified, `pdflatex` is the default.
+Multi-file documents are supported: the directive must be in the *root* (i.e. master) file.
+Also, for compatibility with TeXshop, you can use `TS-program` instead of `program`. **Note**: this functionality requires changes in your `LaTeX.sublime-build` file.
+If you copied the default file to the `User` directory and modified it, you will not get this functionality.
+In this case, copy the new default file to `User` and apply your personalizations again.
+I know this is not ideal; I will put a better system in place in the near future.

 ### Toggling window focus following a build ###

 **Keybinding:** `C-l,t,f` (yes, this means `C-l`, then `t`, then `f`)